lucasjinreal/alfred/README.md

 - 2050-: *to be continue*;

+- 2020-03-08：Several new files added in **alfred**:

+    ```
+    alfred.utils.file_io: Provide file io utils for common purpose
+    alfred.dl.torch.env: Provide seed or env setup in pytorch (same API as detectron2)
+    alfred.dl.torch.distribute: utils used for distribute training when using pytorch
+    ```

 - 2020-03-04: We have added some **evaluation tool** to calculate mAP for object detection model performance evaluation, it's useful and can visualize result:

     ![](/home/fagangjin/.config/Typora/typora-user-images/1583305054780.png)